abeltyr/blogi/README.md

     3, Change the .env.example to .env and set the environment variables inside it to your values.
-    4, Run ./node_modules/.bin/sequelize db:migrate to create the tables used in the app 5, Finally run yarn start to fire-up the app
+    4, Run ./node_modules/.bin/sequelize db:migrate to create the tables used in the app 5, Finally run yarn start to fire-up the app and run yarn test to see run the tests, but make sure to open the server first

 TIP : Check this [doc] for the routes with the specific methods